mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 Tutors: David Baker (david.baker@quadram.ac.uk) and Nabil-Fareed Alikhan (nabil-fareed.alikhan@quadram.ac.uk)

 Note that these sessions are part of your mandatory training.
 Please email the organisers if you are going to be late or are unable to attend through illness.
-For ThuPlease bring your MacBooks and ensure that you can log on to Eduroam.
+For Thursday/Friday, Please bring your MacBooks and ensure that you can log on to Eduroam.

 ***